inform-health-informatics/emap_documentation/Data_and_validation/validation_issues.md

 Some HL7 messages are extremely delayed, and so don’t end up in EMAP at the time we expect.
 This can result in EMAP having an old MRN, while caboodle has the new one.
 The CSNs stay the same.

+---

 # Validation Exceptions

-1. We allow a time difference of less than 15 minutes to match.
+1. We allow a time difference of less than one hour to match.

 2. Exclude leave of absence, hotel, home, and ambulatory patients.